Showing posts sorted by relevance for query menace. Sort by date Show all posts

 Atari STe MOD / Tracker Players

 CD Player STE - This is like a CD player from the 90s.
 Just copy the MOD files into the same folder as the program and boot it up.
-Obviously not a GEM program but something that works well, is very effective, and a fantastic interface.
+Obviously not a GEM program, but something that works well, is very effective, and has a fantastic interface.
 Cracking program - leave it running while you work! (released 1990 - by Light)

 DBE Player - Another GEM program to punch out your favourite MODS.
 The quality is excellent and has a decent playlist feature.
 However, I thought that it's pretty demanding of the basic model STe compared to the others (v2.0 - released 1999 - by Sector One)

-The MusicPlayer - Ignoring its quirky GEM interface (which is odd) I thought this program produced good sound quality and even supports 50KHz / 8 channels! (v1.0 - released 1994 - by Christian Dahl)
+The MusicPlayer - Ignoring its quirky GEM interface (which is odd), I thought this program produced good sound quality and even supports 50KHz / 8 channels! (v1.0 - released 1994 - by Christian Dahl)

-Sirius Player - This is another that refuses to use GEM and replaces that with its own beautiful UI.
-The sound quality is Grade A with support for 50KHz thus proving GEM can be a beast.
+Sirius Player - This is another that refuses to use GEM and replaces it with its own beautiful UI.
+The sound quality is Grade A with support for 50KHz, thus proving GEM can be a beast.
 Also, 8-channel MODS can be played using features like presets /etc/etc. Don't forget to press the HELP key for all of the options.
 This is my favourite program; its playback quality is mind-boggling!! (v2.0 - released 2001 - by TSCC 2001)

 Paula - A great program that makes you wish you'd have bought a Mega STe for that extra grunt!
 This is yet another example of the sound quality an Atari STe can produce - and in GEM too.
 Great programs.
 My thanks to Pavel Puchala for alerting me to the freeware release! (v2.6 - released 1999 - by Pascal Fellerich)

 JAM - A true jack of all trades that works either in GEM or using its own frontend GUI.
-It features a neat plugin architecture so lots of different file types are supported - not just MODs but various chiptunes.
-This is absolutely fascinating and JAM always produces excellent sounds! (v1.0 - released 2000 - by Cream)
+It features a neat plugin architecture, so lots of different file types are supported - not just MODs but various chiptunes.
+This is absolutely fascinating, and JAM always produces excellent sounds! (v1.0 - released 2000 - by Cream)

 The CryptO'pinion?

 This page proves nothing.
 Well, except that the Atari STe can easily handle Amiga MODs with quality playback, no matter what program you decide to use.
 They're all great.
-It just depends on your own needs: if you need a GEM player then any of the above is a good choice to install onto your hard drive/ultrasatan.
+It just depends on your own needs: if you need a GEM player, then any of the above is a good choice to install onto your hard drive/ultrasatan.

 What says you?
 Let me know in the comments below...